Resilience Institute Announces the Latest Evolution in Resilience Measurement for the Workplace

 The latest version of the Resilience Diagnostic assessment offers a simplified end-user experience with enhanced group reporting and benchmarking capability.

-LAUSANNE, VAUD, SWITZERLAND, March 6, 2023 /EINPresswire.com/ -- Drawing on two decades of research and development, the Resilience Institute announces the fifth generation of its Resilience Diagnostic and Development Model.
+Lausanne, Switzerland--(Newsfile Corp. - March 11, 2023) - Drawing on two decades of research and development, the Resilience Institute announces the fifth generation of its Resilience Diagnostic and Development Model.

-With resilience becoming a key strategic objective for many organizations, leaders are seeking research-based tools for measuring and benchmarking the resilience of their teams.
-Bob Sternfels, Global Managing Partner of McKinsey & Company, recently stated: “Our research shows two things: 1) failure to invest in resilience is costly and far exceeds the cost of weather proofing ahead of disruptions; and 2) resilient organizations outperform non-resilients before, during and after crisis."

 Resilience Institute founder, Dr Sven Hansen, said, "Version 5 of our Resilience Diagnostic integrates engagement, wellbeing, mental health, EAP, resilience and performance indicators into one five-minute confidential assessment."